18 August 2026 · VAT return

 Where does reverse charge go in the VAT return?

-Do I need to issue a self-invoice?
+Do I need to issue a self-invoice in 2026?

-When is reverse charge a real cost?
+When is reverse charge a real cost rather than neutral?

-Can Exiloz set up RCM reporting?
+Can Exiloz set up RCM reporting for us?

-Report reverse charge correctly
+Report reverse charge correctly, every period

 Book a Consultation Call Us